DevExpress/testcafe/docs/articles/documentation/test-api/test-code-structure.md

 ## Disable Page Caching

-The browser's local storage is not preserved between [role](authentication/user-roles.md) actions and the rest of the test code due to page caching.
-You need to disable page caching to share the local storage content.
+Local storage values are reset between page loads in [role code](authentication/user-roles.md) due to page caching.
+See [Troubleshooting: Local Storage Values Set in the Role Code Are Lost](authentication/user-roles.md#local-storage-values-set-in-the-role-code-are-lost) for more information.

+You can disable page caching to prevent this.
 Use the `fixture.disablePageCaching` and `test.disablePageCaching` methods to disable caching during a particular fixture or test.

 ```text
 fixture.disablePageCaching